 VICE: Hey Adam.
 How are you?

 Adam: I've been better, thanks.

 What happened to you last night?

-I got cornered by a platoon at some point on Panepistimiou Street—two Molotov cocktails exploded to the left and the right of me, and that’s when the riot police caught sight of me—they thought I was a journalist because I was carrying my camera.
+I got cornered by a platoon at some point on Panepistimiou Street – two Molotov cocktails exploded to the left and the right of me, and that’s when the riot police caught sight of me – they thought I was a journalist because I was carrying my camera.
 There must have been about 15 of them.
-One of them beat me to the ground.
-I was wearing a gas mask, so it hurt.
-Then he kicked me and told me to get lost.
+One of them beat me to the ground – I was wearing a gas mask, so it hurt.
+He then kicked me and told me to get lost.
 As I was leaving, I managed to get a few kicks from the rest of the gang, too.

 Ouch.
 How did it all start yesterday?

-There were thousands of people protesting yesterday—the numbers I heard started from 20,000 and reached 200,000.
+There were thousands of people protesting yesterday - the numbers I heard started from 20,000 and reached 200,000.
 But hooligans came down, and they operate in a completely different way to the other protesters.
 They don’t believe in anything but the law of the street.
 So, buildings were burned and shops were looted.
-They burned Attikon cinema, for God’s sake.
-The owner was injured trying to save it and is in the hospital now.
+They burned Attikon cinema, for God’s sake [a cultural landmark for Athenians] – the owner was injured trying to save it and is in the hospital now.

 This morning I was told that somebody had died.

 No, I don't think that's the case.
 I haven’t heard anything like that and I’m pretty sure we all would have if it was true.

 People on Twitter were also saying that foreign police forces had been called in to help out.